-To remove the protection from Spotify audios, AudFree Spotify Music Converter. is the best choice for you.
-Specially designed for Spotify Music, this smart software is dedicated to converting Spotify online streams to local MP3, WAV, AAC, FLAC, M4A, M4B, and other compatible formats for Logic Pro X. It is worth mentioning that the converted Spotify files keep 100% original quality and 100% raw metadata, including artists, titles, albums, album arts, and so on.
+To remove the protection from Spotify audios, AudFree Spotify Music Converter is the best choice for you.
+Specially designed for Spotify Music users, this smart software is dedicated to converting Spotify online streams to local MP3, WAV, AAC, FLAC, M4A, M4B.
+Then, let's have a quick glance at supported file types by the Logic Pro project below:

-- Step 1Drag Spotify songs to AudFree
+- Step 1Drag Spotify songs to AudFree SpoDable

 - Step 3Convert Spotify music for Logic Pro X